NSB Logo Bill Carr Bill Carr

 Award-Winning Comedian & Motivational Speaker

-Bill Carr is known as a multi-media artist, an actor, humorist, writer, speaker and social activist.
-For over twenty-five years, Bill has been making people laugh at what’s trivial while helping them think deeply about what counts.
+Bill Carr is known as an artist, an actor, humorist, writer, and speaker.
+For over 30 years, Bill has been helping groups from 12 to 1200 laugh at what’s trivial while helping them think deeply about what counts.

 Keynote Speeches